 There are 257 car parking spaces together with 18 spaces for coaches and 34 HGV spaces within the site boundary.
 A 1994 study calculated that the service area had a turn-in rate of just 5-6%.

 The service area's access road formed part of a through route, linking a country lane (Green Lane) to the dual carriageway to the M42 (also called Green Lane).
 It is not a public route and has since been closed off.

-Between 1995 and 1998 there was a Rock Island Diner here in a separate building, but it was moved indoors.
+Between 1995 and 1998 there was a Rock Island Diner here.
+It was initially provided in a separate building, but it was moved indoors.
 Insiders claimed this was because it was failing, but Granada insisted the move was to double its capacity.
 It had glossy chrome and red plastic fittings and 1950s posters and music are no longer to be found.